MatSciRE/Material_Science_Relation_Extraction/README.md

         dict['e1'] = list(triples that have 'e1' as entity_1)

 Steps :
-    1. Run the Battery_DB/Triples_Extractor.py file :
+    1. Run the Triples_Extractor.py file (located in  :
         i.
 Update the variable "json_filepath" to point to Battery.json. (if required) ii.
 It generates "triples.tsv" as the output => see the description of the file for more details